 Welcome Back To Earth Beautiful Spirit | Adventure Photographer

 "Open the door."
 The only three words I hear as I instinctively look around to grab the nearest thing around me.
 A gust of wind chills the air at warp speed.
 All of the sudden this is real.
 I resist the urge to reach out for anything and simply hold tight to myself.
-With my life and ass (literally) in the hands of a man I've known only briefly, I step out on the ledge.
+With my life (and butt) in the hands of a man I've known only briefly, I step out on the ledge.

 As I stare deep into the unknown, I realize for perhaps the first time in my life I truly have no expectations of what's about to happen.
 Not another word spoken.
 I fall.